valeriocelletti/Lightstreamer-lib-client-widgets-javascript/README.md

-Visual layer of the Lightstreamer JavaScript client library
+Visual Layer of the Lightstreamer JavaScript Client Library
 ===========================================================

-See http://blog.lightstreamer.com/2013/11/visual-layer-of-javascript-client.html for learn more.
+See http://blog.lightstreamer.com/2013/11/visual-layer-of-javascript-client.html to learn more.